mb3152/balanced_citer/README.md

 # Unbiased Citer
-This python script calculates the race and gender (probabilistically) of the first and last authors for papers in your citation list (in the form of a .bib file) and compares your list to expected distributions based on a model that accounts for paper characteristics (e.g., author location, author seniority, journal, et cetera.) unrelated to race and gender.
+This python script guesses the race and gender (probabilistically) of the first and last authors for papers in your citation list (in the form of a .bib file) and compares your list to expected distributions based on a model that accounts for paper characteristics (e.g., author location, author seniority, journal, et cetera.) unrelated to race and gender.

 Requirements:
 (1) ethnicolr and pybtex; when you run the code, it will install then on the fly for you if you do not have them.